Heart Failure: Working With Your Medical Team

-Because heart failure is a lifelong condition, you will have dozens—or even hundreds—of appointments with various health professionals during your experience with the disease.
+Heart failure is a lifelong condition.
+So you will have dozens—or even hundreds—of appointments with various health professionals while you have the disease.

-Creating ongoing and lasting relationships with these professionals can have two benefits:
+Creating ongoing and lasting relationships with these professionals can give you:

-Rest assured that you will not be left alone with the task of managing your disease.
-You will see several doctors, specialists, and nurses who each will offer you specific suggestions and guidance that are needed to control your heart failure.
-The number of health professionals you see will probably continue to grow over time.
+You will not be left alone with the task of managing your disease.
+You will see several doctors, specialists, and nurses.
+Each will offer you specific suggestions and guidance that can help you to control your heart failure.
+The number of health professionals you see will probably grow over time.
 Your health care team can include doctors, nurses, cardiac surgeons, physical and occupational therapists, dietitians, social workers, and pharmacists.

-Because of this growing number of health professionals, it may be easy to forget that you must also play an active role in the management of heart failure.
+With such a large care team, you might forget that you must also play an active role in managing your heart failure.
 In fact, you are the most important member of your treatment team.
-Without your active participation and cooperation in managing your condition, no amount of effort by your doctors and nurses will successfully improve your health.
+If you don't take part and cooperate in managing your condition, no amount of effort by your doctors and nurses will improve your health.

-Although each member of your medical team plays an important role in heart failure treatment, doctors and nurses help guide you in making the best treatment decisions for you.
+Each member of your medical team plays an important role in heart failure treatment.
+But your doctors and nurses help guide you in making the best treatment decisions for you.

 Your primary care doctor will act as the coach of your health care team.
 Your coach may be a family doctor or a cardiologist.
-Your doctor will be responsible for creating and correcting your drug treatment plan, regularly checking in on signs and symptoms of your disease, and coordinating your care with other health professionals.
+He or she will create and correct your drug treatment plan, regularly check in on the symptoms of your disease, and coordinate your care with other members of your care team.
 Your doctor will also help you to understand your overall prognosis and the specifics of how your drugs should be taken.

 How often you see your doctor will usually depend on how far your heart failure has progressed.
-If you have class I or II heart failure, you may see your doctor 2 or 3 times a year to assess your overall health and ask you important questions about your lifestyle.
+If you have class I or II heart failure, you may see your doctor 2 or 3 times a year.
+At those visits, your doctor will check your overall health and ask you important questions about your lifestyle.
 If you have more advanced (class III or IV) heart failure, you might see your doctor more often.

-The nurses involved in your care have four main roles, which are to:
+The nurses involved in your care have four main roles.
+They:

-You cannot effectively follow any of your health care team's orders unless you take the time to understand them fully.
+You can't follow your health care team's orders unless you take the time to understand them fully.
 Open, two-way communication between you and the members of your health care team is the key to a successful relationship.
-It is important to listen to everything they have to say.
-But they will also be listening to you about how you have been feeling between visits and about any concerns you have about your health.
+Make sure to listen to everything they have to say.
+But they will also be listening to you.
+Tell them about how you have been feeling between visits and about any concerns you have about your health.

 Remember that you should feel comfortable discussing any aspect of your health or life with your health professionals.
-No question is inappropriate, especially if it is something that concerns you.
+There are no wrong questions, especially if it is something that concerns you.
 Do not be intimidated by their level of education or by how busy they are.
 Focus on taking an active role in your visits with the health care team members.

 Role in your care